QA Course

 Linux and Security Expert / Lead Security Expert at Acronis (CH)

-Has worked at several startups, Scientific Research Institute Voskhod, and Positive Technologies.
+Has worked at several startups, Scientific Research Institute Voskhod and Positive Technologies.

 I like IT, and especially security, because you always have to stay in shape.
 There is often something interesting to investigate.
 And you're surrounded by excellent specialists and enthusiasts.

-Has worked at MuranoSoft and Global Logic.
+Has worked at ADCI, Burning Buttons and Alyce.

 They started out just like you...